Department of Demography

-Demography is the scientific study of changing population size and structures.
-It analyses and mathematically models the multiple structures of human populations by age, sex, place of residence, level of educational attainment, labor force participation and other essential demographic characteristics of individuals.
-It focusses on the determinants of such changes – in particular, fertility, mortality and migration – and assesses the aggregate level consequences of past, current and future population changes on society, economy and environment.
+Demography is the scientific study of how populations grow, shrink, and evolve over time.
+It analyses and mathematically models the various structures of human populations by age, sex, place of residence, level of education and other key demography characteristics.
+It focuses on fertility, mortality and migration as determinants of population size and structure, and on the mechanisms driving their change.
+By linking past, present and future population dynamics to society, the economy and the environment, demography plays a crucial role in understanding the changes shaping today’s global world.

 News